apterid/apterid-bootstrap/Docs/spec.md

     j = g f 1            // 2
     k = g (x => x + 2) 1 // 3

-There may be more than one binding to a function in a given scope; the first version of the function whose parameter pattern matches its inputs will be used.
+There may be more than one binding to a function in a given scope; the first version of the function whose parameter pattern matches its inputs will be used when called.

     f [x, y] = x * y
     f [] = 0